 Wisconsin started adding reflective sheeting to most plates in 1967, though some special classes of vehicles and heavy truck/trailer types continued using nonreflective painted plates.
 From 1967 to 2014, license plates were replaced in intervals between 5 and 15 years or so.
 The last plates to be automatically replaced were plates issued in the late 1990s, which were replaced in 2014.
 After that, Wisconsin stopped replacing license plates in a scheduled fasion and it was up to motorists to replace plates once they wore out.

 During this time period, most license plates didn't have many, if any, issues with wearing out.
-Some plates would gray after many years of sitting in hot barns or humidity, some would fade a little, and others would have the sheeting crack and start to blister, however peeling plates were almost never an issue.
+Some plates would gray after many years of sitting in hot barns or humidity, some would fade a little, and others would have the sheeting crack and start to blister, however peeling plates were almost never an issue, even on plates used 15+ years at a time.

 In 1999, Wisconsin switched their reflective sheeting suppliers from 3M to Avery.
 These new Avery sheeting plates commonly had the sheeting bubble and lift up around the serial, and some plates blistered around the serial, exposing bare metal.